Road Rage: Legal Consequences & How to Stay Calm Driving

 When faced with road rage, it’s important not to retaliate and to let the other driver pass.
 Recognise your own mistakes and stay calm in order to avoid escalating the situation further.

-Let the other driver pass
+Let the other Driver Pass

 Stay calm and consider letting the other driver pass if they are displaying aggressive behaviour.
 This simple act can help de-escalate the situation and prevent a potential confrontation on the road.